byunw/byunw.github.io/multivariable-calculus.md

 ## What is chain-rule?

-To be updated.
+To be updated soon.

 ## What is gradient?

-To be updated.
+To be updated soon.